 The Illiger’s macaw is another smaller member of this species, typically reaching about 17 inches.
 This parrot has a personality comparable to the Hahn’s macaw but can live twice as long.

 If the occupants of your home are calm and even-tempered, expect the same from an Illiger’s macaw.
-Be prepared to spend significant time with this parrot to avoid separation anxiety.
+To avoid separation anxiety disorder (SAD), be prepared to spend significant time with this parrot.

 Harlequin Macaw (Ara Chloropterus x Ara Ararauna)

-Harlequin macaws are usually socialized from birth, meaning they’ll always welcome the company of humans and form close bonds with owners.
+Harlequin macaws are usually socialized from birth, meaning they’ll always welcome the company of humans and form close bonds.

-Overall, the harlequin macaw is ideal for owners seeking a larger parrot, as it can reach 35 inches, coupled with the docile and affable persona of the mini-macaws.
+Overall, the harlequin macaw is ideal for owners seeking a larger parrot.
+It can reach 35 inches and has the docile and affable persona of mini-macaws.

 Blue-and-Gold Macaw (Ara Ararauna)

-While the blue-and-gold macaw is common in the wild, it’s also a popular captive parrot in the U.S., with numerous reputable breeders nationwide.
+While the blue-and-gold macaw is common in the wild, it’s also a popular captive parrot with reputable breeders nationwide.

-The blue-and-gold macaw bonds well with multiple household members, including children, and loves to learn new tricks and language.
+The blue-and-gold macaw bonds well with multiple household members, including kids, and loves to learn new tricks.

 Due to this parrot’s intelligence, many birds feature blue-and-gold macaws as headline acts.